cogrammers/aws-workshop-node-app/EC2.md

 ### Choosing which AMI to launch
 We are going to launch our instance with the latest Ubuntu virtual machine (VM) in the form of an AMI.

-In the left-hand dashboard, select the AWS Marketplace tab and search for Ubuntu.
+In the left-hand dashboard, select the AWS Marketplace tab and search for `Ubuntu`.
 There are many options here.
 Some are official images and some are unofficial or out of date.

 ![](https://cdn-images-1.medium.com/max/720/1*cZLjVcIbVJUoGOvpvNf2YQ.png)